10 Ways To Make Incidental Physical Activity Part of Your Daily Routine

 If the thought of squeezing in a 30-minute workout session into your busy schedule sounds impossible, you might be surprised at how you can get a similar 30-minutes of purposeful movement into your day without it feeling like a chore.
 The “No Pain, No Gain” mantra often associated with exercise isn’t compelling enough to get many of us to move more - even with the known health benefits.

 Take advantage of movement snacks and avoid sedentary convenience throughout the day.
-All those movement snacks don’t take up much time but cumulatively they do add up to make a difference.
+These are only a few examples but they illustrate that movement snacks don’t take up much time but cumulatively they do add up to make a difference.
 The length of each bout of incidental physical activity can vary from a few seconds running up a flight of stairs to longer periods, for example, your daily commute.
+Give it a try, and good luck with your incidental movement lifestyle.

 There's no such thing as too much snacking when it comes to movement!